evbroom/cs467-ai-coder/README.md

 Now, you should be able to access the application in your web browser at `http://localhost:8000`.
-The admin page is located at `http://localhost:8000/admin`
+The admin page is located at `http://localhost:8000/admin` **Note**: Remember to deactivate your virtual environment when you're done working on the project by running `deactivate` in your terminal.